ziontee113/icon-picker.nvim/README.md

   - `PickEmojiInsert`
   - `PickNerdInsert`

+## Todo

+- Deal with the crazy Emojis that are not working properly in Terminals (either find a solution or disable them completely)
+- Add ASCII Symbols as one of the sources.

 ## Feedback

 If you run into issues or come up with an awesome idea, please feel free to open an issue or PR.